fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

     * You can combine quantity with carryWeight and containerSpace fields set less than zero, to allow "stacking" of items occupying less than 1 unit or occupying less than 1 slot.

 ## Combat
-  * Initiative is handled by Foundry's Combat Tracker.
-All other combat rolls are handled from the *Violence* tab on a Character's sheet.
+  * Combat rolls are handled from the *Violence* tab on a Character's sheet.
-  * To start a battle:
-    * Create a new Encounter in the Combat Tracker right sidebar tab.
-(Either through the *Create Encounter* plus button, or by selecting all desired tokens, right-clicking, and choosing *Toggle Combat State*.)
-    * Roll for players begin / enemies begin by clicking the "Roll Party Initiative" (six-sided die icon) button on the Combat Tracker.
-The d6 roll and result will be shown in chat.
-    * Roll initiative for each individual in the fight, using the d20 die icon button in the Combat Tracker.
-(GameMasters can also use their "Roll All" button.)
-Combatants will be first sorted according to token disposition (friendly vs. neutral/hostile), and then their individual initiative within the friendly/enemy grouping.
-E.g., if the Party Initiative roll was a 5 -- "Player Characters Begin" -- then friendly combatants will be show up higher on the Combat Tracker.
+  * Party and Individual initiative can be handled either with or without Foundry's Combat Tracker.
+    *  With: GameMaster has started a Combat Encounter and added players and enemies to it.
+Party Initiative will sort combatants ("Players go first", "Enemies go first") based on their token disposition (friendly is a player/ally, neutral or hostile is an enemy), and Individual Initiative will sort combatants within that grouping.
+There are also buttons on the combat tracker for party initiative (6-sided die icon) and individual initiative (regular 20-sided die icon).
       * If desired, you can repeat "Roll Party Initiative" every round.
 Depending on the die roll, friendlies/enemies may be reordered to show up on top.
+    *  Without: initiative buttons will show messages in chat, but it's up to you to track the ordering.
   * To use a weapon, armor, or shield, you need to equip it.
 You can do so on the *Treasures* tab.
 Any equippable items have a small shield icon next to their edit and delete buttons.
 Click the shield icon to make it turn yellow (equipped), and the item will appear on your *Violence* tab, ready for use.
 Note: you can only have a single armor and single shield equipped at one time.
   * Attacking
     * On the *Violence* tab of your character sheet, click the *Attack* button next to your weapon of choice.